muntasir2165/liri-node-app/README.md

 # liri-node-app

-LIRI (Language Interpretation and Recognition Interface) is a command line node app that takes in parameters and gives you back data
+LIRI (Language Interpretation and Recognition Interface) is a command line node app that takes in parameters and gives you back data about your tweets, queried songs from Spotify and movies from OMDB.

 ## Project Motivation